 Now I am going to ask you about the number of hours you spend on a typical working day in different activities.
 We understand you may be at the same time taking care of children while you perform the following activities.

-[Number of hours in a-h must add u p to 24]
+Activities: sleep; work/studying/training (paid and unpaid), including transport/commute to workplace; eating/drinking/wash yourself/get dressed/other personal care; domestic work (e.g.

+cooking, cleaning, shopping household goods, caring for elderly/ill, etc.); leisure and social activities (e.g. watching tv, listening to radio, reading, meeting friends/family, going to church, etc.).

-Activity: How many now on this working household? hours d activity day o you on a t in spend sypical your How man you spend are also children? y of the [X] on [activity watching hours /] you over
+- How many hours do you spend now on this activity on a typical working day in your household? - How many of the [X] hours you spend on [activity] you are also watching over children?

-a.
-Sleep

-b.
-Work/studying/training (paid and unpaid),

-including transport/comm ute to workplace

-c.
-Eating/drinking/Wash yourself/get

-dressed/other personal can re

-d.
-Domestic work (e.g. cooking, cleaning,

-shopping household g goods, caring for

-elderly/ill, etc.) -

-e.
-Leisure and social activities (e.g. watching tv, listening to radio, reading, meeting friends/famiily, going to church, etc.)

-Now, we will ask you about the number of hours you spen t with children doing different activities.
-Please answer about the

-number of hours you were "just" doing that.
+Now, we will ask you about the number of hours you spent with children doing different activities.
+Please answer about the number of hours you were "just" doing that.

-f.
-Helping children with school activities

-g.
-Taking care of children (e.g. feeding, washing,

-dressing, watching over, putting to sleep)
+Activities: helping children with school activities; taking care of children (e.g., feeding, washing, dressing, watching over, putting to sleep); playing with children.

-h.
-Playing with children
+[Number of hours across activities must add up to 24]